Canon 28-70mm f/2.8 Interview With Canon Development Team

 via Canon.jp

 This entry was posted in Canon Lenses and tagged , .
 Bookmark the permalink.
-Trackbacks are closed, but you can post a comment.
+Both comments and trackbacks are currently closed.